I just got back from paradise, otherwise known as Maui, The Valley Isle!

-I found FREE Appetizers from Bubba Gumps, FREE Hula Pie at Kimo’s, FREE Kula Pork Pot Stickers at Hula Grill, FREE Appetizer at Fleetwood’s, FREE Root Beer Float at Cool Cat Cafe, FREE Hot Wings at Blue Lagoon Restaurant, FREE Shave Ice at Captain Jack’s – as a general rule these are FREE with a purchase.
+I found FREE Appetizers from Bubba Gumps, FREE Hula Pie at Kimo’s, FREE Kula Pork Pot Stickers at Hula Grill, FREE Appetizer at Fleetwood’s, FREE Root Beer Float at Cool Cat Cafe – as a general rule these are FREE with a purchase.
 However, if you are already going to any of these locations, why not get something FREE?
 In fact, a FREE appetizer could make a good light meal or a meal for a kid.

 These tourist kiosks also have FREE Maps, FREE Magazines and FREE Activity Discounts and coupons.

 FREE $420+ Dinner for 6!